unisonweb/unisonweb-org/src/data/docs/quickstart.md

 ## Step 2: Create your Unison codebase

 Run `ucm` to initialize a Unison codebase in `$HOME/.unison`.
 This is where Unison will store function definitions, types, namespaces, and so on.
 By default, the UCM will begin downloading the standard library, called `base`, which you'll use to write Unison code.
-It may take a moment, and once that's done you'll see a big list of definitions that were added.
-Press `q` to exit the list of definitions.
+It may take a moment!

 ## Run your first program